 It feels like the safest way to ride

-Unfortunately, my biking tapered off a lot since having kids and moving to Brooklyn.
+Unfortunately, my biking tapered off since having kids and moving to Brooklyn.
 For all its benefits, urban biking also carries the undeniable sense that, "I could die doing this" – and the risk-reward hasn't felt worth it these last few years.

 Getting an e-bike changed that equation considerably.
 With an e-bike, you don't have to make the same weight/speed/safety tradeoffs that you do with an unpowered bike.
 You sit upright.
 You get off the line fast.
 You keep up with traffic (the NYC speed limit is 25 mph, and cars rarely reach that because they stop every few blocks).
 You can confidently take the lane and cars don't try to pass when you do.
 You don't make mistakes due to fatigue.
 You've got fat tires to absorb the bumps in the road and disc brakes to stop fast.
-And if you were to get doored while riding upright on a 115 pound frame at 15mph with a big foam basket in front of you, you might actually take the door off.
+And if you were to get doored while riding upright on the Urban Arrow's 115 pound frame at 15mph with a big foam basket in front of you, you might actually take the door off.

 E-biking feels like the best risk-reward tradeoff I've experienced in 17 years of urban biking.
 That's not to say that riding in the city always feels safe.
 There's a lot of potholes and distracted drivers out there.
-Riding at 10-20mph through New York while hauling the most precious of cargo demands constant vigilance (which is also part of what makes it so stimulating and fun).
+Riding at 10-20mph through New York while hauling the most precious of cargo demands constant vigilance – which is also part of what makes it so stimulating and fun.

 It's a utility vehicle